-Why is Physical Security at Data Centers Important?
+Why is Data Center Physical Security Important?

 As we see more and more headlines of breaches, the focus on intruders accessing critical data has been heightened.
 What is the goal of those intruders?
 To access critical data stored by organizations.